Shandelier/TweetSniper/README.md

 1.  **Target Stable Containers:** Instead of applying the `views-*` class directly to the `<article data-testid="tweet">` element, it is applied to its parent `<div>`.
 This parent container is less likely to be re-rendered on user interaction (e.g., hover), preventing the custom class from being removed.
 2.  **Use a Robust `MutationObserver`:** The content script observes the central `<main>` timeline for both `childList` and `attributes` changes.
 This ensures that styling is re-applied correctly whenever a tweet is added or its attributes (like `class`) are modified by Twitter's own scripts.
+3.  **Instant Refresh System:** Any change in the popup (toggle, keywords, manual refresh) immediately triggers re-application of effects via both direct messaging and storage events, ensuring effects are always current.

 ## Permissions